-Clive and Rob restyled and continued the renovation of the house over the next 14 years and saw thousands of visitors from every corner of the world through the doors.
+In 2002, the property was renamed "Braemar House" by the new owners, Clive Rivers and Rob Gooch.
+They took over the YHA hostel and B&B restyled and continued the renovation of the house over the next 14 years and saw thousands of visitors from every corner of the world through the doors.
 They have now retired to the good life in the country nearby.

-The current owners, Calvyn and Alice Jonker, and their daughter Claire, took over the Bed and Breakfast and YHA Hostel in January 2017.
+The new owners, (the 12th owners) Calvyn and Alice, and their daughter Claire, took over the Bed & Breakfast and YHA Hostel in January 2017.
 You will find that they are delightful hosts who will do their utmost to make you welcome.
 We do hope that you will enjoy Braemar House and Whanganui.
-Both are rich in history, culture and the arts.